Handle Operators in String Theory: Explicit Amplitudes

 where we used the momentum-conserving delta function to integrate out the momenta and cancelled the factors $\alpha'/(8\pi i)$.
 The remaining integrals may be trivially carried out on account of (\ref{eq:GaussianIntegral}) and (\ref{eq:Grassmann-odd ints}), with $\hat{\mathscr{A}}_a^{(z_1)}$ given in either (\ref{eq:offshellA_a2}) or (\ref{eq:offshellA_a_VO}), leading precisely to the stated factorisation expression (\ref{eq:consistency_condition3}), namely,

-This demonstrates that both vertex operators and our interpretation for the sum/integral over states are correctly normalised while showing that the coherent state basis indeed provides a resolution of unity.
-In fact, as we discuss in the following section, the two-point function (\ref{eq:2ptamp}) also plays a crucial role in demonstrating that the one-loop vacuum amplitude derived using the handle operator formalism is {\it modular invariant}, which is a highly non-trivial (but easily derived) result.
+This demonstrates that both vertex operators and our interpretation for the sum/integral over states are correctly normalised and the coherent state basis indeed provides a resolution of unity.
+In fact, as we discuss in the following section, the two-point function (\ref{eq:2ptamp}) (more precisely a close cousin of it) also plays a crucial role in demonstrating that the one-loop vacuum amplitude derived using the handle-operator formalism is {\it modular invariant}, which is a highly non-trivial (but easily-derived) result.